oracle/oci-grafana-metrics/README.md

 If you are running Grafana anywhere else you'll need to get the necessary provider and resource settings, as described in this section [Getting OCI Configuration values](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md#getting-oci-configuration-values)

-Latest plugin version 4.X.X(available on [Grafana Marketplace](https://grafana.com/grafana/plugins/oci-metrics-datasource/)) is compatible with Grafana 8**.
-We will release it's binary on [its Github repo](https://github.com/oracle/oci-grafana-plugin) very soon.
+Latest plugin version 5.X.X (available on [Grafana Marketplace](https://grafana.com/grafana/plugins/oci-metrics-datasource/)) is compatible with **Grafana 10**.

+**Breaking changes:**
-Breaking change!
-In case you are migrating from a previous version (3.x.x or below) of the OCI Metrics Grafana Plugin and are not using Instance Principals (Environment not set as OCI instance), please refer to the [**Migration Instructions for Grafana OCI Metrics Data Source Settings (User Principals and Single Tenancy mode only)**](https://github.com/oracle/oci-grafana-metrics/blob/master/docs/migration.md) because you will have to reconfigure the plugin setup
+- In case you are migrating from a previous version (3.x.x or below) of the OCI Metrics Grafana Plugin and are not using Instance Principals (Environment not set as OCI instance), please refer to the [**Migration Instructions for Grafana OCI Metrics Data Source Settings (User Principals and Single Tenancy mode only)**](https://github.com/oracle/oci-grafana-metrics/blob/master/docs/migration.md) because you will have to reconfigure the plugin setup
+- In case you are migrating from a previous version (4.x.x or below) of the OCI Metrics Grafana Plugin to version 5.x.x and your dashboard is using **dimensions** in its selectors or as its template variables, please refer to [this section](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/using.md#migrate-to-version-5.x) to modify your dashboard accordingly to the new **dimensions** selector.

-Oracle Cloud Infrastructure Metrics plugin is *datasource with backend* type of plugin Grafana.
+Oracle Cloud Infrastructure Metrics plugin is *datasource with backend* type of Grafana plugin.
 Hereafter referred to as OCI Metrics plugin.

 ## Installation
-*We highly recommend to use Grafana 8.x.x with plugin version 4.x.x .*
+Please refers to the following **compatibility matrix** to choose plugin version accordingly to your Grafana installation: [Compatibility Matrix](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/compatmatrix.md)

 In order to simplify the installation process, we created detailed guides for you to follow.

 * Install Grafana and the OCI Metrics plugin on a Linux host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md).